obaydakov/h2o-spark-seed.g8/README.md

 gradle run
 ```

-## TLicense
+## Template License

-Written in 2016 by Skycorp, Ltd.
+Written in 2017 by yarenty yarenty@gmail.com
 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.
 This template is distributed without any warranty.
 See http://creativecommons.org/publicdomain/zero/1.0/.